gpreviatti/startup-script-debian/README.md

-# startup-script-debian
+# Startup-script-debian
-This script will be install some development common packages to help you day by day, enjoy and send some sugestion if you have
+This script will be install some development common packages to help you on day by day, enjoy and send some sugestion if you have

 Thanks and best regards 😁